jgilfelt/android-mapviewballoons/README.markdown

 Implementation
 --------------

 As of version 1.1, android-mapviewballoons is an Android Library project.
-Refer to 'Referencing a library project from an application' in http://developer.android.com/guide/developing/eclipse-adt.html#libraryProject for instructions on how to include it in your own Android project.
+Refer to 'Referencing a library project from an application' in [this document](http://developer.android.com/guide/developing/eclipse-adt.html#libraryProject) for instructions on how to include it in your own Android project.
 Ensure you have the latest Android SDK, tools and Eclipse plugin installed.

 Whats Missing?
 --------------